dadrus/jpa-unit/README.md

 - `@ApplyScriptsBefore`, which can be used to define arbitrary SQL scripts which shall be executed after running the test method.
 - `@Bootstrapping`, which can be used to define a method executed only once before the bootstrapping of a JPA provider happens.
 This can be handy e.g. to setup a test specific DB schema.
 - `@Cleanup`, which can be used to define when the database cleanup should be triggered.
+- `@CleanupCache`, which can be used to define whether and when the JPA L2 cache should be evicted.
 - `@CleanupUsingScripts`, which can be used to define arbitrary SQL scripts which shall be used for cleaning the database.
 - `@ExpectedDataSets`, which provides the ability to verify the state of underlying database using data sets.
 Verification is invoked after test's execution.
 - `@InitialDataSets`, which provides the ability to seed the database using data sets before test method execution.